LearningByExample/reactive-ms-example/README.md

 Includes and in depth look to testing using JUnit5:
 - Unit, Integration and System tests.
-- Mocking, including reactive functions.
+- Mocking, including reactive functions and JSON responses.
 - BDD style assertions.
 - Test tags with maven profiles.